meverett1167/bados-sg-agility-2018/docs/bados/module4.rst

 11. In the window where you are running the attack script, enter **CTRL-C**, they type **4** to kill the attack script cleanly.

-12. Delete all attack signatures created during this module.
+12. Using Chromium Browser, navigate to **Security ›› DoS Protection:Signatures** and click on the **Dynamic** box.
+Then click the check box next to the Name column to select all signatures, and click delete to remove all attack signatures created during this module.

 13. Leave **baseline_menu.sh** script running.